flenniken/statictea/docs/matches.md

 You can have 1 to 5 variable names in a dot name.

-A variable name starts with a letter followed by letters, digits and underscores limited to a total of 64 characters.
+A variable name starts with a letter followed by letters, digits minuses and underscores limited to a total of 64 characters.
 No space is allowed between the function name and the left parentheses or bracket.
 Return three groups, the leading whitespace, the dotNames and the